-Join Simon Allardice for an in-depth discussion in this video Embrace your constraints, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Embrace your constraints, part of Programming Foundations: Code Efficiency.

 These simple rules, guidelines, however you want to think of them,…they are intended for general…purpose, high level software application development.…And that's what I'm considering you as.…That you are a Mac or PC based developer, maybe Linux.…But you're using a commonly available language, creating a variety…of business apps, productivity apps, media applications, websites, web applications.…And I'm going to address those kinds of situations,…constraints and expectations.…Now, if you were working in a more specialized…area of software development, your expectations for efficiency would change.…